European shares plunge as investors assess Ukraine crisis | Business

 European shares plunge as investors assess Ukraine crisis

-The STOXX 600 started the week on a glum note, extending its losses from last week on concerns about Ukraine and fears of aggressive policy tightening from the U.S. Federal Reserve and other central banks to combat inflationary risks.
+The STOXX 600 has lost around 20.2% so far this year with concerns about Ukraine leading to bearish sentiments and amid risks of aggressive policy tightening from the U.S. Federal Reserve and other central banks to combat inflationary risks.
 Meanwhile, the euro zone economic recovery rebounded sharply this month as an easing of coronavirus restrictions gave a boost to the bloc's dominant service industry, a survey showed, but consumers faced prices rising at a record rate.

-Worldline skidded 2.1% after the payments company said it has entered exclusive talks to sell its TSS terminals business to U.S. financial company Apollo Funds in a deal potentially worth around 2.3 billion euros ($2.61 billion).
-French vaccine maker Valneva climbed 0.8% after saying its Scottish unit has received a grant of up to 20 million pounds ($27 million) to partly fund the research and development of manufacturing its COVID-19 vaccine VLA2001.
+Worldline dropped 2.9% after the payments company said it has entered exclusive talks to sell its TSS terminals business to U.S. financial company Apollo Funds in a deal potentially worth around 2.3 billion euros ($2.61 billion).
+French vaccine maker Valneva climbed 1.6% after saying its Scottish unit has received a grant of up to 20 million pounds ($27 million) to partly fund the research and development of manufacturing its COVID-19 vaccine VLA2001.

 U.S. markets are closed on Monday for the Presidents Day holiday. ($1 = 0.8804 euros)